A Guide to Maintenance and Repairs for Rental Properties

 Look for window damage on framing, glass, fixtures, and caulking, and ensure they are clean and function well.
 That includes repairing or replacing screens if necessary.
 Here are a few benefits to keeping your windows in top shape:

-• Deep Clean Windows to Set High Resident Expectations: Grooves and ledges, along with the frame and glass, make windows some of the dustiest and dirtiest places on a property.
+• Deep clean windows to set high resident expectations.
+Grooves and ledges, along with the frame and glass, make windows some of the dustiest and dirtiest places on a property.
 Include window cleaning in your maintenance checklist to ensure no insect bodies, leaf debris, cobwebs, or grime are stuck in the tracks or on the frame.

 Long-term dirt accumulation on exterior surfaces can erode exterior finishes and hamper property appreciation.
 Regular power washing is another task to add to your list to ensure your property maintains or even increases in value.
-Areas like driveways, walkways, concrete walls/patios, and some decks may be pressure washed to quickly and thoroughly remove accumulating dirt and debris.DIY landlords can rent pressure washers by the hour from their local hardware store once a year to refresh a property’s exterior.
+Areas like driveways, walkways, concrete walls/patios, and some decks may be pressure washed to quickly and thoroughly remove accumulating dirt and debris.
+DIY landlords can rent pressure washers by the hour from their local hardware store once a year to refresh a property’s exterior.
 Low-touch rental property investors may prefer to hire a contractor to provide this service.

-Siding/Roof Inspection and Gutter Cleaning
+Siding/Roof and Gutters

 Damaged roofs and siding can cause leaks that annoy residents in the short term, and lead to major repairs in the long term.
-Inspect your roof and ensure shingles, soffits, and exterior vents and fixtures are in order and not visibly damaged.Do not overlook your gutters while conducting this exterior inspection.
-Plant material and debris can clog them, leading to water damage inside and outside of the home.
-Weeds can grow in your spouting if left long enough.
+Inspect your roof and ensure shingles, soffits, and exterior vents and fixtures are in order and not visibly damaged.
+Don’t forget to inspect your gutters while at the same time.
+Plant material and debris can clog them, leading to water damage inside and outside the home.
+Weeds can even grow in your spouting if left long enough.
 This causes water to pool, which can run down the side of your house and flood the ground near the foundation.
 Such issues can create serious and expensive problems later, such as:

 • Gutter rusting and degradation